ENFORCEMENT OF SUPPORT OBLIGATION

 b.

-agreement that physical custody of the child (or all the children if more than
+physical custody of the child (or all the children if more than one child) has

-one child) has changed, and that the change was voluntary on the part of the
+changed, and that the change was voluntary on the part of the parent with legal

 EXAMPLE: ORS has an open case and is collecting state arrears and current support from the NCP (father) in an order.
 The NCP claims to have physical custody of all the children.
 The CP (mother) cannot be located, and has not been located since she was in jail 10 months ago.
 Current school records for the children list the NCP’s address for the children.
 Since the CP cannot be located, she cannot provide a written statement or complete the E90A form.
 The ORS worker can utilize the school records (or other sources) to determine if the children are now living with the NCP.